anton-g/course-quiz/README.md

 - Commit and create pull request

 ## ToDo
++ Complete rewrite. `quiz.js` is pretty much spaghetti so it's much needed.
+Maybe to Angular or React.
 + Test with more browsers.
   + Works in Safari.
   + Works in Firefox.